JOB TITLE: Director of Communications

 - Strong self-motivation and an ability to shepherd complex projects from start to finish.

 - Experience working with media and attaining media coverage.
-Media contacts in science or related field a plus.
+Media contacts in science or related field a definite plus.

 - Experience managing vendors, including public relations firms and other consultants.

 - Ability to manage a team with a focus on achieving departmental goals, as well as fostering professional growth and development in staff members.

 - Flexibility and a positive, can-do attitude in the face of new challenges.

 The Academy operates during standard business hours Monday through Friday from 9am-5pm.
 Standard work week is 35 hours, unless otherwise noted.